jacdevos/jacdevos.github.io.old/_posts/2014-12-06-developer-typing-skills.md

 ---
 layout: post
-title: "Is fast typing required for developers? (how I changed my mind on this)"
+title: "Is fast typing required for developers?"
 tags:
 ---
+I changed my mind on this recently, and here's why.

 There is a sentiment that developers have to type really fast because we "type code for a living".